THEOplayer/react-native-theoplayer-ui/doc/localization.md

     subtitleTitle: 'Ondertitels',
     playbackRateTitle: 'Afspeelsnelheid',
     liveLabel: 'LIVE',
-    // For a full list of available keys, see the Localization interface.
+    // For a full list of available keys, see the Locale interface.
   };
   return (
     <THEOplayerDefaultUi